Evan Jones (writer): 1973–1981: later work for the BBC and in Hollywood

 In 1973, Jones was asked to rewrite Brian G. Hutton's horror film Night Watch to make the lead actress Elizabeth Taylor's part more to her liking.
 Jones obliged, finding Taylor's eccentricities amusing.
 He explained in an interview that he had written Taylor's character as murdering someone and fleeing the country.
-Taylor then ordered from her designer a costume to wear while murdering and another to wear while fleeing, requesting Jones rewrite the scene again to give her time to change.
+Taylor then ordered from her designer a costume to wear while murdering and another to wear while escaping, requesting that Jones rewrite the scene again to give her time to change.

 Jones was then approached by an old friend from Oxford, the producer Christopher Ralling, to write an episode of a documentary drama about the transatlantic slave trade which would be jointy released by the BBC and Public Broadcasting Service (PBS) in the US.
 He agreed, on the condition that he was given creative control of the entire limited series—Ralling accepted.
-The project would be called The Fight Against Slavery and take two years to produce, it took Jones a year to research, with the aid of an assistant, and Ralling another year to film, being released in 1975.
+The project was called The Fight Against Slavery and would take two years to produce, it took Jones a year to research, with the aid of an assistant, and Ralling another year to film, being released in 1975.
 Jones also wrote, with the aid of Terence Brady, an illustrated book that served as a companion to the series, which was also published by the BBC.
 Jones considered the project his magnum opus, introducing each episode of the series in person.
 The project was groundbreaking as a more nuanced history of the slave trade, with the academic Martin Stollery suggesting it may have been the first piece of British television to depict Olaudah Equiano since his literary rediscovery in the 1960s.